Summary

 Computer Use Precision

 The limitation: Cowork’s computer use is in research preview.
-It interprets your screen via screenshots, which means it occasionally misclicks, selects the wrong menu item, or places text in the wrong text box.
-Complex PowerPoint interfaces with many nested menus can confuse it.
+It interprets the screen via screenshots and therefore occasionally misclicks, selects the wrong menu item, or places text in the wrong text box.
+Complex PowerPoint interfaces with many nested menus can lead to confusion.

 The workaround: Use the python-pptx method for presentations that require pixel-perfect precision.
-Reserve computer use for simpler decks or for editing existing presentations where you can guide Claude step by step.
-You can also zoom in on specific slides and ask Claude to focus on one element at a time.
+Computer use should be reserved for simpler decks or for editing existing presentations where Claude can be guided step by step.
+Specific slides can also be zoomed into so that Claude can focus on one element at a time.

 Complex Animations and Transitions

-The limitation: While Cowork can apply basic transitions (fade, slide), complex animation sequences — like having bullet points appear one by one with specific timing, or morphing between slides — are difficult to achieve through computer use and not fully supported in python-pptx.
+The limitation: Although Cowork can apply basic transitions such as fade and slide, complex animation sequences—such as bullet points appearing one by one with specific timing or morphing between slides—are difficult to achieve through computer use and are not fully supported in python-pptx.

-The workaround: Let Claude build the content and static design.
-Then add animations manually — it takes far less time to animate a finished deck than to build one from scratch.
-Alternatively, ask Claude to document the animation plan: “Slide 5: bullets should appear on click, one at a time, with a 0.3s fade-in.”
+The workaround: Claude should build the content and static design, with animations added manually afterwards.
+Animating a finished deck requires substantially less time than building one from scratch.
+Alternatively, Claude can be asked to document the animation plan, for example: “Slide 5: bullets should appear on click, one at a time, with a 0.3s fade-in.”

 Image-Heavy Presentations

-The limitation: Claude cannot generate images (it is a language model, not an image generator).
-Cowork can search the web for images and insert them, but the results may not match your brand aesthetic, and copyright considerations apply.
+The limitation: Claude cannot generate images, since it is a language model rather than an image generator.
+Cowork can search the web for images and insert them, but the results may not match the user’s brand aesthetic, and copyright considerations apply.

-The workaround: Ask Claude to create placeholder boxes with descriptive labels like “[Photo: Team celebrating product launch]” or “[Chart: Market size growth 2020-2026].”
-You or a designer can replace these with actual assets.
-For icons, Claude can suggest free icon libraries like Google Material Icons or Feather Icons.
+The workaround: Claude should be asked to create placeholder boxes with descriptive labels such as “[Photo: Team celebrating product launch]” or “[Chart: Market size growth 2020–2026].”
+The user or a designer can then replace these with actual assets.
+For icons, Claude can suggest free icon libraries such as Google Material Icons or Feather Icons.

 Custom Template Compliance

-The limitation: If your company has a strict PowerPoint template with custom slide masters, layouts, and placeholders, Cowork may not navigate the template perfectly through computer use.
+The limitation: If the user’s organisation requires a strict PowerPoint template with custom slide masters, layouts, and placeholders, Cowork may not navigate the template perfectly through computer use.

-The workaround: Use python-pptx with your company template file as the base:
+The workaround: python-pptx should be used with the organisation’s template file as the base:

 from pptx import Presentation